tfrei139/PoKeysMotionComponent/documentation/CodeNotes.md

 ## Relays behavior
 The relay pins are only "in".
 If we have a failure setting the signal on device side, or we shut down due to E-Stop, the pins will show the wrong state on lcnc side.
-"io" pins are not possible, for example the spindle signal does not support io.
+"io" pins are not always possible, for example the spindle signal does not support io.
-In my case I prefer to err on the side of caution and allow a mismatch.
+In this case I prefer to err on the side of caution and allow a mismatch.